jasp-stats/jasp-desktop/Docs/r-analyses-guide.md

 In order for the analysis to read the data from JASP, one of two functions must be called:

-`.readDataSetHeader(columns.as.numeric, columns.as.ordered, columns.as.factor)`
+`.readDataSetHeader(columns, columns.as.numeric, columns.as.ordered, columns.as.factor)`
-`.readDataSetToEnd(columns.as.numeric, columns.as.ordered, columns.as.factor)`
+`.readDataSetToEnd(columns, columns.as.numeric, columns.as.ordered, columns.as.factor)`

+- `columns` : a vector of column names to be read
-- `columns.as.numeric` : a vector of column names to be read as numeric
+- `columns.as.numeric` : a vector of column names to be read as numeric (marshalled as necessary)
-- `columns.as.ordered` : a vector of column names to be read as ordered factors
+- `columns.as.ordered` : a vector of column names to be read as ordered factors (marshalled as necessary)
-- `columns.as.nominal` : a vector of column names to be read as unordered factors
+- `columns.as.nominal` : a vector of column names to be read as unordered factors (marshalled as necessary)

 These functions return a data.frame containing the columns requested marshalled (if necessary) to the type requested.